 Anime and Manga

-- In Suisei no Gargantia, Ledo and the people of Gargantia don't understand each other at first, until Chamber learns enough of the native language to act as interpreter.
-This manifests as "Reality Has Subtitles" by virtue of Chamber's translations appearing as text on Ledo's Heads-Up Display.
+- Ledo and the people of Gargantia don't understand each other at first, until Chamber learns enough of the native language to act as interpreter.
+This manifests as "Reality Has Subtitles", by virtue of Chamber displaying his translations on a hologram in front of Ledo's face.